Home » Meatball recipes » Thai turkey meatballs with green curry and peanut sauce

 Please share

-Your shares help this site to grow.
+Your shares help this site to grow and I appreciate it so much.
 Do you know someone who would like this?
 I’d love it if you would share it on Facebook or pin it to your favorite recipe board.

 Cheryl Bennett

-Tender, juicy turkey meatballs flavored with green curry, ginger and garlic served with peanut sauce for a delicious midweek meal.
+Tender, juicy turkey meatballs flavored with green curry, ginger and garlic, served with peanut sauce for a delicious midweek meal.

-5 from 12 votes
+5 from 13 votes

 Prep Time 10 minutes